This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 So we have lost 3 out of 4?
 Right.
 But turn the kaleidoscope.
 The average compensation payout for talc powder victims is $4.4 million (the St. Louis defense verdict had three plaintiffs – so $26.5 million divided by 6).
 That changes how you look at the won-loss record, right?
 J&J has to bake that into the cake when calculating settlement amounts for future talcum powder lawsuits.

 In August, a California jury awarded $26.5 million to a plaintiff in a talc case against J&J. This was not ovarian cancer but mesothelioma after two decades of baby powder exposure.
-A series of losses in talc trials around the country have since followed this initial victory.
+A series of losses in talc trials nationwide have since followed this initial victory.

 The following week, a six-week jury trial in a talcum powder case in Philadelphia resulted in another surprising defense verdict in favor of J&J.

-Most recently, a jury in conservative Richmond County Georgia handed J&J yet another defense victory in a talc baby powder cancer lawsuit.
+Most recently, a conservative Richmond County Georgia jury handed J&J yet another defense victory in a talc baby powder cancer lawsuit.

 September 27, 2021 Update: 35,779 talcum powder lawsuits are 35,779 talcum powder lawsuits filed in the MDL class action.
 This litigation is still growing.
 Call a talc powder lawyer today if you think talc baby powder might be linked to your ovarian cancer.
 Call us or call someone else.
 But you do not want the statute of limitation to pass and lose your rights to bring a lawsuit against Johnson and Johnson in the future.